eead-csic-compbio/scripting_linux_shell/session1.md

     osboxes@osboxes:~/scripting$

-Which indicates that you are currently within the "scripting" directory.
+Which indicates that you are currently within the `scripting` directory.
 Let's create and move to another directory:

     mkdir lesson1
     cd lesson1